absmach/magistrala/tools/e2e/README.md

 Examples:

 Here is a simple example of using e2e tool.
-Use the following commands from the root mainflux directory:
+Use the following commands from the root Magistrala directory:

 go run tools/e2e/cmd/main.go
 go run tools/e2e/cmd/main.go --host 142.93.118.47